-"CEM IPR" means any and all Intellectual Property Rights held in the CEM Systems, CEM Assessment Product and CEM Reports (excluding data provided or owned by the Client) including but not limited to all copyright therein.

-"CEM Reports" means access to online or downloadable analysis of assessment data and other data provided by the Client, including additional guidance material that are the subject of the Order.

-"CEM Systems" means the online systems installed or accessed by the Client that are subject to the terms and conditions of the Licence and that provide access to the relevant CEM Assessment Product.

-"Confidential Information" means all information of a confidential nature (in whatever form) which is disclosed by either party and includes:

-- (a) any know-how, trade secrets, financial, commercial, technical, tactical or strategic information of any kind; - (b) where CEM is the disclosing party, information consisting of CEM Assessment Collateral; - (c) all information produced or developed in the performance of this Agreement; - (d) all information agreed to be, or marked as, confidential; - (e) any information the receiving party knows, or could reasonably be expected to know, is confidential; or - (f) the terms and existence of this Agreement.

-"Data Controller" has the meaning given to it in the Data Protection Legislation.
+- "CEM IPR" means any and all Intellectual Property Rights held in the CEM Systems, CEM Assessment Product and CEM Reports (excluding data provided or owned by the Client) including but not limited to all copyright therein. - "CEM Reports" means access to online or downloadable analysis of assessment data and other data provided by the Client, including additional guidance material that are the subject of the Order. - "CEM Systems" means the online systems installed or accessed by the Client that are subject to the terms and conditions of the Licence and that provide access to the relevant CEM Assessment Product. - "Confidential Information" means all information of a confidential nature (in whatever form) which is disclosed by either party and includes: - (a) any know-how, trade secrets, financial, commercial, technical, tactical or strategic information of any kind; - (b) where CEM is the disclosing party, information consisting of CEM Assessment Collateral; - (c) all information produced or developed in the performance of this Agreement; - (d) all information agreed to be, or marked as, confidential; and - (e) any information the receiving party knows, or could reasonably be expected to know, is confidential. - "Data Controller" has the meaning given to it in the Data Protection Legislation. - "Data Protection Legislation" has the meaning given to it in Schedule 2. - "Information Legislation" means the Freedom of Information Act 2000 ("FOIA"), the Environmental Information Regulations 1992 ("EIR") or any other applicable legislation or codes governing access to information.

-"Data Protection Legislation" means the Data Protection Act 2018, the Regulation EU/2016/679 of the European Parliament and of the Council of 27 April 2016 (the General Data Protection Regulation) and all applicable laws and regulations relating to processing of personal data and privacy including where applicable the guidance and codes of practice issued by the Information Commissioner.

-"Information Legislation" means the Freedom of Information Act 2000 ("FOIA"), the Environmental Information Regulations 1992 ("EIR") or any other applicable legislation or codes governing access to information.